sherozshaikh/py-logex/README.md

 ### Configuration Discovery

-`py-logex` finds your configuration automatically using this priority:
+`` finds your configuration automatically using this priority:

 1. **Environment Variable**: `PYLOGEX_CONFIG=/path/to/logging.yaml`
 2. **Walk Up**: Searches parent directories for `logging.yaml`